eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 14. *National Accreditation Bodies*

-#### 4.1.1 Users of EUDI Wallet
+#### 4.1.1 Users of EUDI Wallets

-Users of EUDI Wallets use the EUDI Wallet to receive, store and present attestations (PID, QEAA or EAA) about themselves, including to prove their identity.
-Users may create Qualified Electronic Signatures and Seals (QES) using an EUDI Wallet.
+Users of EUDI Wallets use the EUDI Wallet instance to receive, store and present PID, QEAA or EAA about themselves, including to prove their identity.
+Users can create Qualified Electronic Signatures and Seals (QES) using an EUDI Wallet instance.

 Who can be a User of an EUDI Wallet depends on national law.
 The use of an EUDI Wallet by citizens is not mandatory under the legislative proposal.
-However, Member States are obliged to offer at least one EUDI Wallet Solution to their citizens.
+However, each Member State SHALL provide at least one European Digital Identity Wallet within 24 months after the entry into force of the implementing acts referred to in the Regulation.

-#### 4.1.2 EUDI Wallet Provider
+#### 4.1.2 EUDI Wallet Providers

-EUDI Wallet Provider are Member States or organisations either mandated or recognized by Member States making the EUDI Wallet available for end Users.
+EUDI Wallet Providers are Member States or organisations either mandated or recognized by Member States making the EUDI Wallet available for end Users.
 The terms and conditions of the mandate or recognition are for each Member State to determine.

-The EUDI Wallet Providers make available to Users through an EUDI Wallet Solution a combination of several products and Trust Services foreseen in the legal proposal, which give the User full control over the use of their Person Identification Data (PID) and Qualified or non-qualified Electronic Attestations of Attributes (QEAA or EAA), and any other personal data within their EUDI Wallet.
-From a technical viewpoint, this may also imply guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to the use of these data in some scenarios, including electronic identification, signature / seal.
+The EUDI Wallet Providers make available to a User, through an instance of their EUDI Wallet Solution, a combination of several products and Trust Services foreseen in the legal proposal, which give the User full control over the use of their Person Identification Data (PID) and Qualified or non-qualified Electronic Attestations of Attributes (QEAA or EAA), and any other personal data within their EUDI Wallet.
+From a technical viewpoint, this may also imply  guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including in use cases for electronic identification and creating a signature or seal.

 EUDI Wallet Providers are responsible for ensuring compliance with the requirements for EUDI Wallets.